Eamon Bulfin

-Eamon Bulfin (1892–1968) was an Argentine-born Irish republican.
+Eamon Bulfin (also spelled Eamonn; 1892–1968) was an Argentine-born Irish republican.
 He was the son of writer William Bulfin (1864–1910) of Birr, in County Offaly (then called King's County).
 His father had emigrated to Argentina at the age of 20 and was a writer and journalist who became the editor/proprietor of The Southern Cross.

 Early life and family

+Bulfin's first name is spelled with a double 'n' – Eamonn – in his marriage registration, death registration, and in the 1911 census, and is given in his signature on his Bureau of Military History witness statement and his military pension application.